rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler.md

 [rustc-perf-pgo-both]: https://perf.rust-lang.org/compare.html?start=pgo-2020-10-30-none&end=pgo-2020-10-30-both&stat=instructions%3Au

-I then took a glance that the benchmarks' wall time measurements (instead of the instruction count measurements) and saw quite a different picture: *webrender-opt* minus 15%, *style-servo-opt* minus 14%, *serde-check* minus 15%?
+I then took a glance at the benchmarks' wall time measurements (instead of the instruction count measurements) and saw quite a different picture: *webrender-opt* minus 15%, *style-servo-opt* minus 14%, *serde-check* minus 15%?
 This looked decidedly better than for instruction counts.
 But wall time measurements can be very noisy (which is why most people only look at instruction counts on perf.rust-lang.org), and `rustc-perf` only does a single iteration for each benchmark, so I was not prepared to trust these numbers just yet.
 I decided to try and reduce the noise by increasing the number of benchmark iterations from one to twenty.